bernard-elhagin/dots/configs.md

 Importance: medium

-*compression.zstd.level*
+#compression.zstd.level#
 ------------------------

-The compression level to use if compression.type is set to zstd.
+The compression level to use if compression.type is set to `zstd`.

+Type: int
+Default: 3
-Type: int Default: 3 Valid Values: [-131072,...,22] Server Default Property: compression.zstd.level Importance: medium
+Valid Values: [-131072,...,22]
+Server Default Property: compression.zstd.level

-*delete.retention.ms*
+Importance: medium

+#delete.retention.ms#
 ---------------------

-The amount of time to retain delete tombstone markers for log compacted topics.
+The amount of time to retain delete tombstone markers for  topics.
 This setting also gives a bound on the time in which a consumer must complete a read if they begin from offset 0 to ensure that they get a valid snapshot of the final stage (otherwise delete tombstones may be collected before they complete their scan).

 Type: long